 The Merriam-Webster dictionary defines agility as “the ability to move quickly and easily” – and that’s a good start.
 But when we talk about being agile in business, it can mean a whole lot more.
 Agility in customer service, specifically, can also mean flexibility, efficiency, and scalability.

 Think about it like this.
 You have a team of great customer support agents.
 You’re about to release a new product and anticipate higher call volume because of it.
 So you prepare your agents to try to resolve calls faster, on the first attempt, in order to meet this demand.
 You’re trying to adapt to the circumstances in your business, but you’re not actually agile.
 You only have the personnel you have, and if you have high call volume, all the training in the world won’t help you adapt adequately to that.

 But, let’s say you’re working with a BPO partner like Conectys.
-You still have your team of customer support agents - and you have us as an extension of that team.
+You still have your team of customer support agents – and you have us as an extension of that team.
 When you anticipate your call volume will spike, we’ll be ready to supply you with more agents.
 And when it dips again, you’re back to your core team.
-Even if you don’t give us a lot of warning, we can jump in and fill your need extremely quickly.
+Even if you don’t give us a lot of warnings, we can jump in and fill your need extremely quickly.
 And that’s being truly agile.

 What kind of impact can it make?

 Based on the example above, it’s clear why the ability to scale up or down – and do so quickly – could make a big difference to the customers calling your business and expecting a timely response.
 But can it actually make a deeper impact?

 As you may have suspected, the answer is yes.
 Here are a few of the ways:

 - Forrester has shown that 77 percent of people say that valuing their time is the most important thing a company can do to provide them with good service.
 So if you have adequate personnel to answer customer calls or live chats, no matter how the volume ebbs and flows, you increase your ability to give your customers the one thing they consider most important.
 You can’t ask for much more than that.